Quick Quiz

 Related Posts:

-Assertion (A) Light year and wavelength both measure distance.
-Reason (R) Both have dimensions of time.
-Codes
+Assertion (A): Light year and wavelength both measure distance.
+Reason (R): Both have the dimensions of time.

-Option c – A is true, but R is false
+Option c – A is correct, but R is incorrect

-Which of the following pairs of physical quantities have the same dimensions?
+Which of the following pairs of physical quantities share the same dimensions?

 (a) Gas constant